 Because a medical abortion involves multiple steps, requires two office visits, and partly takes place in your home, you must be in good health and you should have reliable transportation in the event of a medical emergency.

 You receive your first dose of medication, mifepristone, at your first appointment.
 This drug works by blocking progesterone, a hormone required for pregnancy to progress.
 You are also asked to take antibiotics.

-You take your second dose of medication, misoprostol, six to 48 hours later.
+You take your second dose of medication, misoprostol, 24 to 48 hours later.
 Most women do this part of the process at home.
 Misoprostol causes your uterus to cramp and bleed heavily, a process that’s very similar to an early miscarriage.

-Medical abortions are effective 98% of the time for women who are up to seven weeks pregnant.
+Medical abortions are effective 98% of the time for women who are up to ten weeks pregnant.
 Medical abortions are only FDA-approved for use through the seventh week, so if you’re in your eighth week or beyond, you’ll require a surgical abortion.

 In the rare case that a medical abortion doesn’t work or is incomplete, a surgical abortion is required.

 After a medical abortion, most women can return to their normal routine within a couple of days.
 Heavier-than-normal bleeding usually lasts for about two weeks, and you need to use sanitary napkins (pads) during this time, not tampons.

 Bleeding, cramping, and passing large-sized clots are all a normal part of the medical abortion process.
 You may also experience some spotting until your next period.

 Your doctor at Advantage Health Care provides detailed instructions on how you should address any pain, nausea, headaches, vomiting, or diarrhea that may occur.
 You should avoid using aspirin to relieve pain, as it can cause additional bleeding.